Marijuana Addiction Treatment Centers and Rehab Programs

-Inpatient marijuana addiction rehab means you live onsite, stay overnight, receive 24/7 care and support, and can receive immediate medical attention for any concerns that may arise.
+Inpatient marijuana addiction rehab means that you live onsite, stay overnight, receive 24/7 care and support, and can receive immediate medical attention for any concerns that may arise.
 It removes the distractions of day-to-day life and allows you to focus on recovery in a supportive environment.
-Inpatient, also referred to as residential, treatment can be helpful for many people, including those with co-occurring conditions or significant medical concerns.12, 13
+Inpatient treatment— also referred to as residential treatment—can be helpful for many people, including those with co-occurring conditions or significant medical concerns.12,13

-Inpatient treatment can have different durations and levels of intensity that can depend on your specific needs.
-Generally speaking, an inpatient stay can range from 28–30 days to 90 days or longer.12 Treatment should be personalized to your unique needs and take into account specific factors, such as your level of addiction, your overall mental and physical health, as well as any social, vocational, and legal problems you may be facing.14
+Inpatient treatment programs can have different durations and levels of intensity that can depend on your specific needs.
+Generally speaking, an inpatient stay can range from 28–30 days to 90 days or longer.12 Treatment should be personalized to your unique needs and should take into account specific factors, such as your level of addiction, your overall mental and physical health, and any social, vocational, and legal problems you may be facing.14

 Outpatient Marijuana Addiction Rehab

-An outpatient marijuana rehab center is different than inpatient because you live at home and travel to a rehab center on a regular schedule for treatment.
-Outpatient treatment can occur on a variety of levels of intensity, from partial hospitalization or intensive outpatient, which means you attend treatment for most days a week, several hours a day, to standard outpatient care, which might include visits with a counselor or attending group therapy sessions 1–2 times per week.12
+An outpatient marijuana rehab center is different from an inpatient one in that you live at home and travel to the rehab center on a regular schedule for treatment.
+Outpatient treatment can occur at a variety of levels of intensity, from partial hospitalization or intensive outpatient—which means you attend treatment most days of the week for several hours a day—to standard outpatient care, which might include visits with a counselor or attending group therapy sessions 1–2 times per week.12

-Outpatient marijuana rehab care can last anywhere from 2 months to around a year.12 It’s usually suited for people who have reliable support systems, easy access to transportation, and stable living situations.12
+Outpatient marijuana rehab care can last anywhere from 2 months to around a year.12 It’s usually best suited to those who have reliable support systems, easy access to transportation, and stable living situations.12

-Behavioral therapy is an important component of treatment for marijuana use disorder.7 People with marijuana use disorder as well as those who have co-occurring mental health disorders may benefit from behavioral interventions, as these have been shown to be effective in helping people reduce marijuana use.7
+Behavioral therapy is an important component of treatment for marijuana use disorder.7 People with marijuana use disorder, as well as those who have co-occurring mental health disorders, may benefit from behavioral interventions, as these have been shown to be effective in helping people reduce their marijuana use.7

 Behavioral therapies can include:7

-- Cognitive-behavioral therapy (CBT), which helps you identify and change problematic thoughts and behaviors that lead or contribute to substance use.
+- Cognitive behavioral therapy (CBT), which helps individuals identify and change problematic thoughts and behaviors that lead or contribute to substance use.

-- Contingency management (CM), which involves principles of positive reinforcement, such as tangible rewards, to promote behavioral change.
+- Contingency management (CM), which involves using positive reinforcement, such as tangible rewards, to promote behavioral change.

-- Motivational enhancement therapy (MET), which is designed to help promote rapid change by helping you identify your reasons and build motivation for wanting to stop substance use.
+- Motivational enhancement therapy (MET), which is designed to promote rapid change by helping individuals identify reasons for and build motivation for wanting to stop substance use.

 Support groups and community support systems can play an important role in helping people throughout the recovery process.
-This can include participating in 12-Step facilitation therapy, which is designed to help increase your motivation to attend 12-Step groups like Narcotics Anonymous.15 People often start support groups during rehab, and many continue to participate in them as a part of their lifelong recovery journey.
+This can include participating in 12-step facilitation therapy, which is designed to help increase motivation to attend 12-step groups like Narcotics Anonymous.15 People often start support groups during rehab, and many continue to participate in them as part of their lifelong recovery journeys.

-Behavioral therapies are provided in a variety of settings, including individual or private therapy sessions with your assigned therapist, in groups that are led by a therapist, or in family settings that are also led by a counselor/therapist.
-People increasingly engage in online counseling, telehealth, and teletherapy sessions, which involves care that is provided over the phone or online as a way of supporting treatment and recovery.12 It can be a very helpful supplement for people who are unable to attend in-person sessions.12
+Behavioral therapies are provided in a variety of settings, including as individual or private therapy sessions with an assigned therapist, in groups that are led by a therapist, or in family settings that are also led by a counselor/therapist.
+People increasingly engage in online counseling, telehealth, and teletherapy sessions, which involve care that is provided over the phone or online as a way of supporting treatment and recovery.12 This can be a very helpful supplement for people who are unable to attend in-person sessions.12

 Recovery is a lifelong process that doesn’t end once treatment is complete.
-Aftercare can take place beyond the initial treatment period; it is designed to provide you with ongoing recovery, relapse prevention, and abstinence maintenance support.16 It can involve one or a combination of measures, such as ongoing support groups, mindfulness interventions, recovery management checkups, individual counseling, telephone-based continuing care, and more.16
+Aftercare can take place beyond the initial treatment period.
+It is designed to provide ongoing recovery, relapse prevention, and abstinence maintenance support.16 It can involve one or a combination of measures, such as ongoing support groups, mindfulness interventions, recovery management checkups, individual counseling, telephone-based continuing care, and more.16

 People who want to start rehab are often understandably concerned about the cost of treatment.
 Overcoming addiction is one of the most important steps you can take to take back control of your life, and there are ways to pay for rehab so that cost is not a barrier.

-The cost of rehab can vary based on a number of factors, which includes length and type of program as well any additional amenities or services.
-Different ways that people pay for rehab include:17, 18, 19
+The cost of rehab can vary based on a number of factors, which include the length and type of program and any additional amenities or services.
+Different ways that people pay for rehab include:17,18,19

 - Health insurance.